Terms and Conditions

 4.2 Clients who maintain an annual agreement with the Company will be invoiced for the provision of coach services on a daily, weekly or monthly basis according to the Tariff Agreement and Contract.

 4.3 Clients who are contracting on an ad hoc basis will need to make payment in accordance with the following terms:

 4.3.1 Our pro-forma invoice will be issued, with UK payments due 28 days prior to the date of travel.

 4.3.2 Immediate payment is required for all late notice bookings (i.e. less than 28 days before date of travel)

-4.3.3 The Company reserves the right to levy additional charges for additional mileage, insurance, pickups, stop-offs, tax, fees, parking charges, parking tolls, driver accommodation, driver lunch or dinner, city passes or additional time service time than that agreed.
+4.3.3 The Company reserves the right to levy additional charges for additional mileage, the need for an additional/feeder driver, insurance, pickups, stop-offs, tax, fees, parking charges, parking tolls, driver accommodation, driver lunch or dinner, city passes or additional time service time than that agreed.
 The charges will be pro rata and in accordance with the formula advised on the booking confirmation.

-4.4.1 If the payment is made in full, the customer may receive a refund of up to 50% of the payment which is dependent on the time of cancelation.
+4.4.1 If the payment is made in full, the Client may receive a refund of up to 50% of the payment which is dependent on the time of cancellation.
+The amount to be refunded as at the full discretion of the Company.
 Refunds may take up to 28 days to clear.
 However in unforeseen circumstances this period may extend due to issues with payment merchant processors.